Maybach 57 and 62: Introduction

 On 26 June 2002 a Maybach 62 enclosed in a glass case on the Queen Elizabeth 2 departed from Southampton, England, en route to New York City, with the media and company officials staying in the luxury suites on board.
 The ship arrived in New York on 2 July, welcomed by geysering fireboats and a motor boat.
 A helicopter lifted the car off the liner and onto a dock.
 It was then driven to the Regent Hotel, Wall Street.

 Variants

 Maybach 57

 The Maybach 57 is the base designation.
-1,104 units produced.
+A total of 1,104 units were produced.